andreasabel/inCode/entry/introducing-the-backprop-library.md

 ### Training

-At this point, we are supposed to compute the *gradient* of our error function.
+At this point, we are supposed to find a way to compute the *gradient* of our error function.
 It's a function that computes the *direction of greatest change* of all of the components in our network, with respect to our error function.

-The gradient will take our `Net -> Double` function and produce a `Net` whose components contain the derivative of each component with respect to the error.
+The gradient will take our `Net -> Double` error function and produce a `Net` whose components contain the derivative of each component with respect to the error.
 It tells us how to "nudge" each component to increase the error function.
 *Training* a neural network involves moving in the opposite direction of the gradient, which causes the error to go *down*.